Mail Code: 94305-2022

 This undergraduate/graduate colloquium explores the history of sexual violence in America, with particular attention to the intersections of gender and race in the construction of rape.
 We discuss the changing definitions of sexual violence in law and in cultural representations from early settlement through the late-twentieth century, including slavery, wartime and prison rape, the history of lynching and anti-lynching movements, and feminist responses to sexual violence.
 In addition to introducing students to the literature on sexual violence, the course attempts to teach critical skills in the analysis of secondary and primary historical texts.
 Students write short weekly reading responses and a final paper; no final exam; fifth unit research or CEL options.nnLimited enrollment, permission of instructor required.
-Submit application form (available in course syllabus or History department main office, 200-113) by November 15, 2016 and indicate interest in CEL option.
+Submit application form and indicate interest in CEL option.
 Priority admission to History, FGSS, CSRE, AFRICAAM, and AMSTUD declared majors and minors.
 (Cardinal Course certified by the Haas Center).

 Same as: AFRICAAM 192, CSRE 192E, FEMGEN 258, FEMGEN 358, HISTORY 258, HISTORY 358

 AMSTUD 260P.
 American Protest Movements, Past and Present.
 5 Units.